 The plugin is available from the WordPress plugin directory.
 So you can install it right from the WordPress admin area.
 This will reduce the number of HTTP requests by lazy loading all the WordPress gravatars.
 It is very simple to configure.
-Simply install and under the Discussion settings there are two options.
-By default it is set to “On Scroll” which is what most people will probably prefer.
-You can also set it to “On Click” which will created a button for visitors to click on before the comments load.
+Simply install and under the Discussion settings, there are two options.
+By default, it is set to “On Scroll” which is what most people will probably prefer.
+You can also set it to “On Click” which will create a button for visitors to click on before the comments load.

 Another option to lazy load native comments is using the wpDiscuz plugin.